Decawave/dwm1001-examples/README.md

 When using SES IDE, you will need to install the following package :

-Package                                                  Version
+Package
-CMSIS 5 CMSIS-CORE Support Package                       5.02
+CMSIS 5 CMSIS-CORE Support Package (version 5.02)
-CMSIS-CORE Support Package                               4.05 Nordic Semiconductor nRF CPU Support Package             1.06
+CMSIS-CORE Support Package (version 4.05)
+Nordic Semiconductor nRF CPU Support Package (version 1.06)

 They can be install from SES itself, through the package manager in the tools menu.